 And finally we have seen Danny Boy Sánchez play Harmonica at many a blues jam and loved his style and articulation!

-What are your musical plans for 2017?
+What are your musical plans?

-2017 will see us touring in Europe and the UK on the back of the amazing support we have received from the worldwide Blues Radio and Magazine community!!!
+In the future, we plan to get back to touring in Europe and the UK on the back of the amazing support we have received from the worldwide Blues Radio and Magazine community!!!

 We have also started to write the next record which again will be based totally in the Blues.